livewire/livewire/docs/javascript.md

 })
 ```

-### Accessing hooks
+### Using lifecycle hooks

-Livewire allows you to hook into various parts of its internal lifecycle using `Livewire.hook()`:
+Livewire allows you to hook into various parts of its global lifecycle using `Livewire.hook()`:

 ```js
 // Register a callback to execute on a given internal Livewire hook...